labYangNJU/REG-FOCUS/README.md

-# REG-FOCUS : Regulatory Effect based on Fusion Of Chromatin and Underlying Sequences
+# REG-FOCUS : Regulatory Effects based on Fusion Of Chromatin and Underlying Sequences

 ## Introduction
-REG-FOCUS is a sequence-to-function model framework designed to predict regulatory effect of genetic variants across celltypes.
+REG-FOCUS is a sequence-to-function model framework designed to predict regulatory effects of genetic variants across celltypes.
 ![REG-FOCUS Model Schema](REG-FOCUS_model_schema.png)
 REG-FOCUS builds upon two complementary pretrained sequence-based models: DNABERT2 and ChromBPNet.
 By fine-tuning these models on cell-type–specific chromatin accessibility data, REG-FOCUS learns regulatory representations tailored to distinct immune cell types.These representations are fused into context-aware features.Crucially, instead of relying solely on representation learning, we introduce direct functional supervision by coupling these features with experimentally derived variant effect measurements and feeding them into a meta-learned tabular reasoning model, TabPFN.
 Leveraging its meta-learning capability, REG-FOCUS learns a transferable feature-to-effect mapping across cell types and assigns each SNP to one of three regulatory outcome categories: up, down or neutral.